natebragg/ratl/README.md

 For more examples, take a look under the `examples/ratl` directory.

+## Semantics

+Ratl is almost useless.
+It is a language that can only increase numbers and decrease lists.
+There are no conjunctions or disjunctions.
+It can't even compare values, so predecessor can't be defined.

+All expressions return a value.
+Function bodies evaluate to the function's return value.
+Looping is achieved via recursion.

+If `head` or `tail` is used on `[]`, the program will halt, so it is a good idea to check the truthiness of a list with `if` before using it.

 ## Resource-Aware Type Theory

+Ratl's usefulness lies not in its semantics but its type system.

 Expressions, functions, and list types each carry some resource variable.
 Each expression's type is associated with some cost relationship.
 These combine to